High Availability Configuration Example

 • Click Save

-This mode allows the default NAT rules to stay in place, but be overridden by manually created rules for CARP.
-This way it becomes unnecessary to manage entries for the firewall itself (which should not use the CARP VIP for NAT) and also can make the process less disruptive when adding new interfaces later.
+Hybrid mode allows the default NAT rules to stay in place, but also allows the default rules to be overridden by manually created rules.
+This way it becomes unnecessary to manage entries for the firewall itself (which should not use the CARP VIP for NAT) and it can also make the process less disruptive when adding new interfaces later.

 • Click fa-turn-up below the Mappings section to add a new rule